Lady Mary Julian Maitland1

 Last Edited=17 Mar 2006

-Frances Moore was the daughter of Daniel Moore.1 She married Sir Thomas Erskine, 1st Baron Erskine of Restormel Castle, son of Henry David Erskine, 10th Earl of Buchan and Agnes Steuart, on 29 March 1770 at Gretna Green, Dumfries-shire, Scotland.2 She died on 22 December 1805 at 36 Lincoln's Inn Fields, London, England.2 She was buried at Hampstead, Middlesex, England.2
+Frances Moore was the daughter of Daniel Moore.1 She married Thomas Erskine, 1st Baron Erskine of Restormel Castle, son of Henry David Erskine, 10th Earl of Buchan and Agnes Steuart, on 29 March 1770 at Gretna Green, Dumfries-shire, ScotlandG.2 She died on 22 December 1805 at 36 Lincoln's Inn Fields, London, EnglandG.2 She was buried at Hampstead, London, EnglandG.2

 From 29 March 1770, her married name became Erskine.